Global Luxury Writing Instruments and Stationery in the US Market By Type, By Application, By Segmentation, By Region, and By Country

 Category Data

-Table 2 Sales of Luxury Writing Instruments and Stationery: % Value Growth 2014-2019
+Table 2 Sales of Super Premium Beauty and Personal Care by Category: % Value Growth 2014-2019

-Table 3 NBO Company Shares of Luxury Writing Instruments and Stationery: % Value 2014-2018
+Table 3 NBO Company Shares of Super Premium Beauty and Personal Care: % Value 2014-2018

-Table 4 LBN Brand Shares of Luxury Writing Instruments and Stationery: % Value 2015-2018
+Table 4 LBN Brand Shares of Super Premium Beauty and Personal Care: % Value 2015-2018

-Table 5 Distribution of Luxury Writing Instruments and Stationery by Format: % Value 2014-2019
+Table 5 Distribution of Super Premium Beauty and Personal Care by Format: % Value 2014-2019

-Table 6 Forecast Sales of Luxury Writing Instruments and Stationery: Value 2019-2024
+Table 6 Forecast Sales of Super Premium Beauty and Personal Care by Category: Value 2019-2024

-Table 7 Forecast Sales of Luxury Writing Instruments and Stationery: % Value Growth 2019-2024
+Table 7 Forecast Sales of Super Premium Beauty and Personal Care by Category: % Value Growth 2019-2024

 ….continued